MKLau/roweb2/content/blog/2020-03-01-bookdown-learnings/index.md

 #### 4. How to collaborate across an 8-hour time difference

-- x hours diff between us, in Kamloops and Nancy
+- 9 hours diff between us most of the year, in Kamloops and Nancy
 - ~weekly 30 min meeting (8:30am for Stef and 5:30pm for Maëlle) with agenda and notes in shared google doc.
 Through creating this book with Maëlle, she has coached me in learning many new things.
 - slack checkins e.g. I’m finished for the day, can you please review and merge my pull requests? or e.g. review the structure but don't’ review the text yet
 - GitHub issues assigned to one of us and tied to milestones